 “There is one sign the Soviets can make that would be unmistakable, that would advance dramatically the cause of freedom and peace.
-General Secretary Gorbachev, if you seek peace … if you seek prosperity for the Soviet Union and eastern Europe, if you seek liberalisation… Come here to this gate.
-Mr. Gorbachev – open this gate!
-Mr. Gorbachev – tear down this wall!”
+General Secretary Gorbachev, if you seek peace … if you seek prosperity for the Soviet Union and Eastern Europe, if you seek liberalisation… Come here to this gate.
+Mr Gorbachev – open this gate!
+Mr Gorbachev, tear down this wall!”

-Reagan’s speech was broadcast around Europe and the United States – however it failed to generate much interest.
-Most just dismissed it as more Cold War sabre-rattling, which had become Reagan’s stock in trade.
-But Reagan’s challenge to Gorbachev was to prove prophetic.
-Within a few months of Reagan’s speech, the ideological foundations of the Berlin Wall were indeed beginning to crumble.
-By the start of 1989, the tide of history was turning against Soviet communism in Europe.
-Soviet bloc countries were under enormous internal pressure to liberalise and reform.
-The people of eastern Europe took to the streets and urged their governments to follow Gorbachev’s reformist policies – glasnost and perestroika – and relax their grip on society and the economy.
-There had already been remarkable reforms in both Poland and Hungary that would have been unthinkable even a few years earlier.
-In East Germany, the enduring symbol of Cold War division, the Berlin Wall, was still holding firm – but even it was about to come under attack.
+Despite being broadcast around Europe and the United States, Reagan’s speech failed to generate much interest.
+Most dismissed it as more of Reagan’s anti-Soviet sabre rattling, his stock in trade.
+Several of Reagan’s advisors had wanted the “tear down this wall” challenge removed from the speech, fearing it was too confrontational and might damage his growing relationship with Gorbachev.
+The phrase was retained, however, and would soon prove prophetic.
+Within a few months of Reagan’s address in Berlin, the ideological foundations of the Berlin Wall had begun to crumble.
+By the start of 1989, the tide of history was turning against communism in Europe.
+Soviet bloc governments came under tremendous internal pressure to liberalise and reform.
+The people of eastern Europe took to the streets, urging their own leaders to mirror Gorbachev’s reformism and relax their grip on government, economy and society.
+Poland and Hungary had already adopted political and social reforms that would have been unthinkable just a few years earlier.
+In East Germany, the frontier of European communism and the epicentre of Cold War division, the Berlin Wall held firm – but this was not to last.